kylagelev/Global-Earthquakes-and-GDP/README.md

 # Global-Earthquakes-and-GDP
 ## Question: What are key traits to major earthquakes and how do major earthquakes impact the global economy?
-We suspect that a major earthquake will negatively affect a country's GDP, resulting in a temporary decline, however, following a timeframe of two years, we approximate that the GDP will recover.
+**~Opportunities of growth in the face of adversity or Opportunities of growth for opportunistic countries~** We suspect that a major earthquake will negatively affect a country's GDP, resulting in a temporary decline, however, following a timeframe of two years, we approximate that the GDP will recover.

 ## Data Clean-up